Fibrantly-transferred model structures: Fibrantly constructed model structures

 \begin{rem} Recall that in a model structure whose class of cofibrations is given by $\cof(\I)$, the class of weak equivalences $\cW$ must satisfy 2-out-of-3, contain the trivial fibrations $\inj(\I)$, and be such that the trivial cofibrations $\cof(\I)\cap\cW$ are stable under pushout and transfinite composition.
 One can then verify that, under the hypotheses of \cref{thm:main}, the class $\cW$ of \cref{def:we} is the smallest class of morphisms of $\cC$ that both satisfies these requirements and contains all anodyne extensions.
 Since we want anodyne extensions to be trivial cofibrations, our choice of weak equivalences is optimal in this sense.
 Similar minimality results are studied in \cite{rosicky2003left}, \cite{HenryMinimal}. \end{rem}

 \begin{rem} The above theorem can be compared to a result by Stanculescu \cite[Proposition 1.3]{stanc}, which also describes a method for constructing a model structure from a prescribed class of fibrant objects.
 The crucial difference between the two results lies in the requirements regarding the weak equivalences.
 Stanculescu assumes the existence of a well-behaved class of weak equivalences.
 In contrast, we only require the user to provide a well-behaved class of weak equivalences between fibrant objects, and the bulk of the technical work of this paper is devoted to showing that these properties can be extended to a larger class of weak equivalences.
-We foresee that, in practice, this will make \cref{thm:main} friendlier to a user who only has control over the morphisms between fibrant objects.
-For example, in \cref{section:recoverwhi,section:squareMS}, we provide applications of this result to two cases where we can only explicitly describe the weak equivalences between fibrant objects. \end{rem}
+We foresee that, in practice, this will make \cref{thm:main} friendlier to a user who only has control over the morphisms between fibrant objects; in \cref{section:newexamples} we direct the reader to several examples of this scenario. \end{rem}

 In order to prove \cref{thm:main}, we will rely on the following result.
 Attributed to Smith, this was first published in \cite[Theorem 1.7]{beke}, although we use the reformulation of \cite[Proposition 2.2]{barwick}.